 How to reset Font & Colors Settings in Apple Mail

-A few weeks ago, I changed the default font settings in Apple Mail (Mail > Preferences > Fonts & Colors) to see if I’d like a different look.
-After changing the font around a bit, I realized that it’s not possible to set it back to the default font, San Francisco.
+A few weeks ago, I changed the default font settings in Apple Mail (Mail > Preferences > Fonts & Colors) to experiment with a different look.
+After changing the font around a bit, I realized that it’s not possible to restore the default font, San Francisco (referred to as “System Font”).
 After digging through some configuration files, I found out how to restore the default font without resetting the Mail app in its entirety.

 The following steps may require an administrator account.
 This method has only been tested on macOS Catalina.